TStalnaker44/hugging_face_analysis_replication/README.md

 Additionally, there are also two files at the top-level of the `scripts` directory:
 - `config.py`: contains configuration information for the repository, notably the MODEL_SEPARATOR variable.
 - `utils.py`: script that contain functions commonly used throughout the repository.

+## Other Files
+We provide image attribution in `image-credits.csv`.